lupyuen/lupyuen.github.io/src/sourdough.md

 -   1/2 teaspoon (2.8g) Salt

 -   1/2 teaspoon Baking Soda / Sodium Bicarbonate (to neutralise the sourness and give extra poofiness).
 Too much Baking Soda will taste soapy!

--   NO MILK because the loaf will look burnt

 During Kneading...